cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Finalize(ad_len_bits, msg_len_bits)
 ~~~

-The `Finalize` function finalizes every AEGIS-128L instance, and combines the resulting authentication tags using the bitwise exclusive OR operation.
+The `Finalize` function finalizes every AEGIS-128L instance and combines the resulting authentication tags using the bitwise exclusive OR operation.

 Steps: